mines-erds/course-overviews/557_CourseOutline.md

 ### 5. Implement machine-learning models for earth-resource data
 **Summative assessment:** Week 7 implementation of a machine-learning model for final project data

-Subthemes:
+#### Subthemes:
 - Identify differences in supervised and unsupervised ML models and use-cases for each
   - Formative assessment: Week 6 quiz on ML terminology and architecture
 - Discuss common pitfalls, model uncertainty & interpretability, and the importance of training data
-  - Formative assessment: week 6 essay on ML pros, cons, and pitfalls
+  - Formative assessment: week 6 essay/discussion on ML pros, cons, and pitfalls